msafee72/MediConnect-MVC/README.md

 # Medi-Connect:
-Medi-Connect is a comprehensive, responsive web-based clinic management system developed using the Model-View-Controller (MVC) pattern in ASP.NET Core.
+Medi-Connect is a responsive web-based clinic management system developed using the Model-View-Controller (MVC) pattern in ASP.NET Core.
 It is designed to streamline clinic operations, including managing doctors, and laboratory operations.

 ## Features
 - **Admin Panel**: Manage doctors, laboratorians, and other staff.